 On top of that, you can apply sentiment filters so that you can only see a particular set of mentions.

-Detailed statistics give you an overview of the sentiment looks like on separate platforms.
+Detailed statistics give you an overview of the sentiment looks like on separate media platforms.

 Sentiment Analyzer is a free sentiment analysis tool that allows conducting research on any text written in English.
 It scales between -100 and +100, with the former being negative and the latter being positive.